aelamran/openfoodfact-deepada/index.md

 Maybe this is why you usually feel overwhelmed with all the available information, that is often contradictory?
 Why you often hesitate numerous times in the supermarket aisles?

 Lucky for you, nowadays, we have access to many sources of documentation that can help us make better choices.
-One of those is open source, made by a non-profit organization and not influenced by the industry: the [Open Food Facts Database](https://world.openfoodfacts.org/data)
+One of those is open source, made by a non-profit organization and not influenced by the industry: the Open Food Facts Database.
 <img src="img/solution.png" alt="solution">

 # Dataset